-This is Covid Eyes, a temporary art project for the period of the pandemic.
-In this strange period of isolation, social distancing and face masks, I have decided to concentrate on Eyes as a theme.
-My plan is to post a new image every Tuesday for the next while.
+This is Covid Eyes, a temporary art project during the Covid-19 pandemic.
+My plan is to post a new image every Tuesday.
 This special project will be in addition to my regular Thursday blog post and it is grant aided by the Arts Council of Ireland.

 So why the eyes?
 The eyes can tell so much about us – our compassion, our frustration, our fears – the eyes also show that we are not that different from each other and, they remind us too, that we are all in this together.

 Ar scáth a chéile a mhaireann na daoine.